Overview

 The exact cause of IBS isn't known.
 Factors that appear to play a role include:

 • Muscle contractions in the intestine.
-The walls of the intestines are lined with layers of muscle that contract as they move food through your digestive tract.
+The walls of the intestines are lined with layers of muscle that contract as they move food through the digestive tract.
 Contractions that are stronger and last longer than usual can cause gas, bloating and diarrhea.
 Weak contractions can slow food passage and lead to hard, dry stools.

-• Early life stress.
+• Early-life stress.
 People exposed to stressful events, especially in childhood, tend to have more symptoms of IBS.

 • Changes in gut microbes.
-Examples include changes in bacteria, fungi and viruses, which typically reside in the intestines and play a key role in health.
+Examples include changes in bacteria, fungi and viruses, which typically live in the intestines and play a key role in health.
 Research indicates that the microbes in people with IBS might differ from those in people who don't have IBS.

 Triggers